 Ronald T. Nixon has served as a director since 2001.
-Mr. Nixon is a founding principal of The Catalyst Group, which has managed two small business investment companies, one participating preferred SBIC and six private equity investment funds.
-Prior to joining The Catalyst Group, Mr. Nixon operated companies in the manufacturing, distribution and service sectors.
-Mr. Nixon has served or presently serves on the boards of directors of numerous private companies, including chairman for the publicly traded company Sanara MedTech, Inc. (“SMTI”).
-Mr. Nixon holds a bachelor's degree in mechanical engineering from the University of Texas at Austin and is a registered professional engineer in Texas.
+He is a founding principal of The Catalyst Group, which has managed two small business investment companies, one participating preferred SBIC and seven private investment funds.
+Prior to joining The Catalyst Group, Mr. Nixon operated companies in the manufacturing, distribution, and service sectors.
+He has served or presently serves on the boards of directors of numerous private companies, including chairman for the publicly traded company Sanara MedTech, Inc. (“SMTI”).
+Mr. Nixon holds a bachelor’s degree in mechanical engineering from the University of Texas at Austin and is a registered professional engineer in Texas.

-W. Earl Reed, III was elected a director for Almost Family in 2000, and joined the LHC Group board when the two companies finalized their merger in April 2018.
-Currently, Mr. Reed is founder and chairman of the board of Springstone, LLC., a private equity sponsored owner-operator of psychiatric hospitals.
+W. Earl Reed, III was elected a director for Almost Family in 2000, and joined the LHC Group Board of Directors when the two companies finalized their merger in April 2018.
+Mr. Reed is the former chair and CEO of Springstone LLC., a private equity sponsored owner-operator of psychiatric hospitals.
 From 1998 to 2010, Mr. Reed served as chief executive officer of The Allegro Group, a healthcare financial advisory firm that advises public and private healthcare organizations, including providing interim management services.
-From August 2005 to September 2007, Mr. Reed served as chief executive officer and chairman of the board of LifeCare Holdings, Inc., a privately owned operator of 18 long-term hospitals.
+From August 2005 to September 2007, Mr. Reed served as chief executive officer and chairman of the board of LifeCare Holdings Inc., a privately owned operator of 18 long-term hospitals.
 Since 2016, he has served as chairman of the University of Louisville Foundation.